-We took a two days-one night tour to visit Machu Picchu.
-The tour included the bus from Cusco to Hidroeléctrica, lunch, dinner, a nice hostel room with a private bathroom, the guide at Machu Picchu, the tickets to the National Park and the ride back from Hidroeléctrica to Cusco.
+The two days-one night tour to visit Machu Picchu included the bus from Cusco to Hidroeléctrica, lunch, dinner, a nice hotel room with a private bathroom, the guide at Machu Picchu, the tickets to the National Park and the Montaña as well as the ride back from Hidroeléctrica to Cusco.

 The first day we met at the tour office at 7:30 am to head to the bus.
 It is a 6 hours drive from Cusco to Hidroeléctrica.
 Once we arrived to Hidroeléctrica we had to walk 11 kilometers to Aguas Calientes, the walk is not too bad, as it is relatively flat, besides the first five minutes which you have to go up some rock stairs.
 The walk takes two to two and a half hours.